sam563/MissionSQFManager/README.md

 * DiscardObjects - `Boolean` - Should objects be discarded from the output?
 * DiscardUnits - `Boolean` - Should units be discarded from the output?
 * DiscardVehicles - `Boolean` - Should vehicles be discarded from the output?
+* NormalizeDirection - `Boolean` - Should the direction value be normalized between 0-360?
+* DecimalPlaces - `Integer` - Number of decimal places used in floating point values (Position and Direction)